Honest Imagery for Allergens and Dietary Claims

 If a dish is technically gluten-free but fried in a shared fryer, how should imagery and menu copy describe it?

-Shared fryers are a classic gray area: the ingredient list may be gluten-free, but cross-contact risk is real.
-According to the USDA’s allergy guidance, even small amounts of an allergen can trigger reactions.
-Your imagery should avoid showing the item in a context that suggests absolute safety for celiac guests-for example, don’t badge it as “gluten-free” in the photo or place it next to clearly gluten-free icons.
-Instead, keep the image honest to the food and use text like “no wheat ingredients; prepared in a shared fryer-ask if you have celiac disease or severe allergies,” aligning with communication practices recommended by the National Restaurant Association.
+Shared fryers are a gray area.
+The ingredient list may be gluten-free.
+But cross-contact risk is real.
+USDA allergy guidance states that even small amounts of an allergen can trigger reactions.
+Your imagery should avoid suggesting absolute safety for celiac guests.
+Don’t badge it as “gluten-free” in the photo.
+Don’t place it next to gluten-free icons.
+Keep the image honest.
+Use text like “no wheat ingredients.
+Prepared in a shared fryer.
+Ask if you have celiac disease or severe allergies.”
+This follows practices from the National Restaurant Association.

 Can I keep using a great-looking legacy photo if I switched from dairy cheese to vegan cheese on the same dish?

-You should only reuse that photo if it accurately depicts what guests now receive.
-If the old shot clearly shows stretchy, dairy-style cheese and the new product looks noticeably different, continuing to use the legacy image can mislead vegan or dairy-avoiding guests.
-The FTC’s Truth In Advertising guidance expects marketing not to deceive reasonable consumers, and visuals count.
-A safer approach is to upload a quick reference of the updated dish into Yummify and regenerate a new image that still looks delicious but honestly reflects the vegan cheese’s appearance and melt.
-That way your marketing and kitchen are back in sync.
+Only reuse that photo if it shows what guests now receive.
+If the old shot shows stretchy dairy cheese and the new product looks different, you can mislead guests.
+The FTC’s Truth In Advertising guidance expects honest marketing.
+Visuals count.
+A safer approach is to upload a reference of the updated dish to Yummify.
+Generate a new image.
+Make it delicious but honest about the vegan cheese’s look and melt.
+Your marketing and kitchen will sync up.

 How detailed do allergen cues in images need to be-do I have to show every potential trigger?

-You don’t need to turn every image into an ingredient diagram.
-Instead, aim for a practical standard: if a guest could reasonably assume a dish is safe based on the photo alone, make sure anything that would change that judgment is visible or clearly absent.
-For example, visible nuts, sesame seeds, cheese, or eggs should be shown accurately where they’re integral to the dish, not hidden off-camera.
-Food Allergy Research & Education and the National Restaurant Association both stress clear, consistent communication rather than exhaustive detail-your images should support that clarity, not replace ingredient lists or staff training.
+You don’t need to turn each image into an ingredient diagram.
+Aim for a practical standard instead.
+If a guest could assume a dish is safe from the photo alone, make sure anything that changes that judgment is visible.
+For example, visible nuts, sesame seeds, cheese, or eggs should show accurately.
+Don’t hide them off-camera.
+Food Allergy Research & Education and the National Restaurant Association stress clear, consistent communication.
+They don’t demand exhaustive detail.
+Your images should support that clarity.
+They can’t replace ingredient lists or staff training.

-Is it okay to use one photo for both the regular and nut-free version of a dish if the plating looks almost identical?
+Is it okay to use one photo for both the regular and nut-free version of a dish?

-It’s risky to rely on a shared photo when allergen content differs, even if the plates look similar.
-If the regular version ever includes visible nuts-on top, in a crust, or as a garnish-then a single image can easily mislead a nut-allergic guest, especially if badges or captions aren’t crystal clear.
-The spirit of the FDA’s allergen labeling law and the FTC’s Truth In Advertising overview is to avoid confusion about allergen presence.
-A better pattern is to generate two Yummify variants that make the presence or absence of nuts visually obvious and label each version explicitly on menus and delivery apps.
+It’s risky to share one photo when allergen content differs.
+The plates may look similar.
+But if the regular version includes visible nuts, a single image can mislead.
+Nuts might be on top, in a crust, or used as a garnish.
+Badges and captions might not be clear.
+The FDA’s allergen labeling law and the FTC’s Truth In Advertising overview aim to avoid allergen confusion.
+Generate two Yummify variants instead.
+Make the presence or absence of nuts visually obvious.
+Label each version clearly on menus and apps.

 How should I handle user-generated photos that misrepresent allergens or dietary claims on my profiles?

-User-generated content is valuable, but it can conflict with your carefully managed allergen imagery.
-If a guest posts a photo that clearly contradicts your current recipe or dietary claims-like an old version with cheese on a now-vegan dish-respond politely to clarify the current ingredients and note the change.
-Where platforms allow, you can pin or prioritize your official Yummify-generated photos so they appear first, and report any UGC that is clearly deceptive or abusive.
-It also helps to add a brief note in your profile or menu footer explaining that official images reflect current recipes and that guests with severe allergies should always check written allergen info or speak to staff.
+User content is valuable.
+But it can conflict with your allergen imagery.
+A guest might post an old photo that contradicts your current recipe.
+For example, cheese on a now-vegan dish.
+Respond politely.
+Clarify the current ingredients.
+Note the change.
+Where platforms allow, pin your official Yummify photos so they appear first.
+Report any user content that’s deceptive or abusive.
+Add a brief note in your profile or menu footer.
+Explain that official images show current recipes.
+Guests with severe allergies should check written allergen info.
+They should also speak to staff.

 What should I document internally if a guest claims an image misled them about allergens?

-Documentation helps you both improve and protect your operation.
-At minimum, keep records of: the image in question (file name and where it appeared), the recipe and allergen profile in use at the time, and who approved that image.
-Tie this back to your Yummify workflow notes so you can see whether the error came from a recipe change, a mis-tagged variant, or a platform that didn’t update.
-Guidance from the FDA and National Restaurant Association emphasizes having clear allergen procedures; treat imagery as part of that system and review it in any post-incident debrief so you can prevent repeats.
+Documentation helps you improve and protect your operation.
+Keep these records at minimum: the image file name and where it appeared.
+The recipe and allergen profile in use at the time.
+Who approved that image.
+Tie this to your Yummify workflow notes.
+You can see if the error came from a recipe change.
+Or a mis-tagged variant.
+Or a platform that didn’t update.
+The FDA and National Restaurant Association stress clear allergen procedures.
+Treat imagery as part of that system.
+Review it in any post-incident debrief.
+Prevent repeats.